getml/getml.com/src/docs/user_guide/data_model/data_model.md

 [](){#data-model}
 # Data model

-Defining the data model is a crucial step before training one of getML's [`Pipeline`](getml/data/Pipeline)s.
+Defining the data model is a crucial step before training one of getML's [`Pipeline`][getml.data.Pipeline]s.
 You typically deal with this step after having [imported your data][importing-data] and [specified the roles][annotating-data-roles] of each column.

 When working with getML, the raw data usually comes in the form of relational data.
 That means the information relevant for a prediction is spread over several tables.
 The data model is the definition of the relationships between all of them.

-Most relational machine learning problems can be represented in the form of a star schema, in which case you can use the [`StarSchema`](getml/data/StarSchema) abstraction.
-If your data set is a time series, you can use the [`TimeSeries`](getml/data/TimeSeries) abstraction.
+Most relational machine learning problems can be represented in the form of a star schema, in which case you can use the [`StarSchema`][getml.data.StarSchema] abstraction.
+If your data set is a time series, you can use the [`TimeSeries`][getml.data.TimeSeries] abstraction.
 [](){#data-model-tables}
 ## Tables

 When defining the data model, we distinguish between a population table and one or more peripheral tables.
-In the context of this tutorial, we will use the term "table" as a catch-all for [`DataFrame`](getml/data/DataFrame)s and [`View`](getml/data/View)s.
+In the context of this tutorial, we will use the term "table" as a catch-all for [`DataFrame`][getml.data.DataFrame]s and [`View`][getml.data.View]s.
 [](){#data-model-population-table}
 ### The population table